kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Solved some bugs and errors on rails project, also added back products to the heroku site, and edited the order views of both user and admin.

 **Link to work:**

+### Day 73 : 4th Apr Wednesday, 2018

+**Today's Progress:** FCC

+**Thoughts:** Continued with FCC but got stuck with a regex problem.. again!
+I think the day may come when I get owned at a regex problem next time when I join a company lol.
+Didn't progress much today, under the hour, but I tried.

+**Link to work:**

+### Day 74 : 5th Apr Thursday, 2018

+**Today's Progress:** FCC

+**Thoughts:** I'M FINALLY DONE WITH ADVANCED ALGORITHM ON FREECODECAMP!
+So happy today.
+Well, I did peek into the hints for more than 1 project..
+But I really didn't know how to go about doing it with the projects.
+The weird thing is, for the advanced projects, it's either I know it and can solve it on my own, or I just completely have no idea how to start.

+I guess that's just how life is?
+Some challenges are easier and more straightforward, and the exercises you've done prepare you for those.
+Others just come from another dimension and throw you out of your chair, and you're left with figuring out a strategy or a method before even typing the first line of code.

+Still, I'm glad my consistent efforts have paid off for me to reach here!
+Still doing FCC, learning React, tried three.js, learned Ruby and Rails, exploring website design...
+So many tracks and lists to complete, but slow and steady, I'll get there.

+**Link to work:**